 We are conducting a study on a treatment called ER004, an experimental medicine.
 ER004 has been created to replace a protein that is missing in those affected by XLHED.
-ER004 will be given before birth.
+EROO4 will be given before birth.
 The study is being conducted in several centres in Europe and the US.
-In the UK, there will be one centre open, in Cardiff.
+In the US, there will be two centers open, in UCSF (San Francisco, California) and in Washington University (St Louis, Missouri).

-You are being asked to participate in this study
+You are being asked to participate in this study because:

-You are pregnant with a boy and your son is affected with XLHED
+You are pregnant with a boy and your unborn son is affected with XLHED

-- The treatment will be given to your unborn son at pregnancy weeks 26, 28-29 and 31-32. - No treatment will take place after he is born. - Your son will remain in the study for follow up checks for 5 years after his birth, to understand the full effects of the treatment. - This study will come on top of your normal pregnancy care and will require study-specific visits to Cardiff.
+- The treatment will be given to your unborn son at pregnancy weeks 26, 28-29 and 31-32. - No treatment will take place after he is born. - Your son will remain in the study for follow up checks for 5 years after his birth, to understand the full effects of the treatment. - This study will come on top of your normal pregnancy care and will require study-specific visits to San Francisco or St Louis.

-You are an XLHED male relative of a pregnant woman whose unborn son is affected with XLHED and who is participating in the study
+You are an XLHED male relative of a pregnant woman whose unborn son is affected with XLHED and who is participating in the study:

-Your participation in the study is required for 1 visit only, to gather data on your XLHED symptoms.
+• Your participation in the study is required for 1 visit only, to gather data on your XLHED symptoms

-- (1. Why are we doing this study? - 2.
-Who can take part in the study? - 3.
+- (1.)
+Why are we doing this study? - (2.)
+Who can take part in the study? - (3.)
 What do I need to know about the experimental medicine, ER004, and the procedure to give it? - 4.
-I am a pregnant woman: what will I need to do if I decide to take part? - (5.
-What are the possible side effects of the treatment? - 6.
-Things to consider before deciding to participate in the study for pregnant women - 7.
+I am a pregnant woman: what will I need to do if I decide to take part? - (5.)
+What are the possible side effects of the treatment? - (6.
+Things to consider before deciding to participate in the study for pregnant women - (7.
 I am a XLHED-affected male blood relative of a pregnant woman: what will I need to do if I decide to take part? - (8.
 More information about taking part